pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 If you follow the right order, while the second subtask is recursively calculating the value, the first one can be stolen by another thread to process it.
 This way, when `join()` is finally called, either the result is ready or you don't have to wait a long time to get it.

-However, you can also call the method [invokeAll(ForkJoinTask<?>... tasks)](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinTask.html#invokeAll-java.util.concurrent.ForkJoinTask-java.util.concurrent.ForkJoinTask-) to fork and join the task in the right order.
+You can also call the method [invokeAll(ForkJoinTask<?>... tasks)](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinTask.html#invokeAll-java.util.concurrent.ForkJoinTask-java.util.concurrent.ForkJoinTask-) to fork and join the task in the right order.

 Finally, to submit a task to the thread pool, you can use the [execute(ForkJoinTask<?> task)](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ForkJoinPool.html#execute-java.util.concurrent.ForkJoinTask-) method in the following way:
 ```java